microsoft/terraform-provider-power-platform/docs/cli.md

 ## Creating Service Principal

-You can follow this [guide](https://learn.microsoft.com/en-us/entra/identity-platform/quickstart-register-app#register-an-application) to create a service principal a
+You can follow this [guide](https://learn.microsoft.com/en-us/entra/identity-platform/quickstart-register-app#register-an-application) to create a service principal.

 ## API Permissions